 Working as a team has substantial differences from working alone.
 If you’re a team leader, it’s crucial to gather all team members involved before starting with the task or project.
 Meanwhile, you can encourage your team leader to assemble the team if you’re one of the members.

 It would be more challenging and take more time to create a marketing plan to advertise your new product if you specialize in managing funds.
-Hence, the person in highest control must delegate specific roles and responsibilities to people who can best accomplish these.
+Hence, the person in highest control of Business Task Planning must delegate specific roles and responsibilities to people who can best accomplish these.
 After all, individuals don’t develop and optimize their skills for nothing.

 Team alignment is paramount in collaboration and productivity.
 By assigning the right duties to the right person, the former can be fulfilled more easily, faster, and more efficiently, lessening the possibilities of creating hurdles along the way.